Skip Ribbon Commands

 A child also may have a lot of "suspicious" sick days and/or make frequent trips to the school nurse.
 Anxiety can be shown in physical ways, so symptoms could be consistent with anxiety about attending or staying in school.
 In these situations, we recommend getting your child checked out by a pediatrician as it is important not to overlook a possible medical problem.

-To effectively address this behavior, the first step is to determine the reason for a child's reluctance or refusal to attend school.
-There are a range of possibilities and a child may report multiple reasons for not wanting to go.
+The first step is to determine the reason for a child's reluctance or refusal to attend school.
+There are a range of possibilities, and a child may report multiple reasons for not wanting to go.

 One of the most extreme is an anxiety disorder.
 Nearly any of the following anxiety disorders could be the culprit, and refusing or resisting school may be just one symptom of the disorder.